 Your Source of Water and Ensuring Water Quality

 The Steep Falls well system (Standish) supplies approximately 300 people.
-Treatment includes the addition of liquid sodium hypochlorite for disinfection, sodium hydroxide for pH adjustment and corrosion control, aeration for radon removal, and fluoride (sodium fluoride).
+Treatment includes liquid sodium hypochlorite addition for disinfection, sodium hydroxide addition for pH adjustment and corrosion control, aeration for radon removal, and fluoridation (sodium fluoride).

 pCi/L: picocuries per liter (a measure of radioactivity)

-Radon: The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4000 pCi/L, effective 1/1/07.
-If Radon exceeds the MEG in water, treatment is recommended.
-It is also advisable to test indoor air for Radon.
-Radon at a level of 1643 pCi/L was detected in Steep Falls’ well water after aeration treatment.
+Notes: Radon at a level of 1679 pCi/L was detected in Steep Falls’ well water after aeration treatment.
 Radon is found in the soil and bedrock formations and is a water soluble, gaseous by-product of uranium.
 Most radon is released to the air moments after turning on the tap.
 Only about 1-2 percent of radon in the air comes from drinking water.
 Inhalation of radon increases the risk of lung cancer over the course of your lifetime.
 If you’d like more information about radon, please contact us or the State Drinking Water Program and request a radon fact sheet.